Eustace: (turns off TV) Stupid dog! You made me look bad! (pulls out mask) OOGA BOOGA BOOGA!

-The title character, the high-strung and inexplicably pink canine Courage, is the beloved pet of Eustace and Muriel Bagge, an elderly couple who live on a dusty old farm in the middle of Nowhere (literally; they live in Nowhere, Kansas).
-Well, he's the beloved pet of the sweet-hearted Muriel, anyway; the mean and crotchety Eustace thinks he's just a "stupid dog", and torments Courage whenever he thinks he can get away with it (and even when he knows he can't).
+The title character, the high-strung and inexplicably pink canine Courage, is the beloved pet of Eustace and Muriel Bagge, an elderly couple who live on a dusty old farm in the middle of Nowhere (literally; they live in a town called Nowhere).
+Well, he's the beloved pet of the sweet-hearted Muriel, anyway - the mean and crotchety Eustace thinks he's just a "stupid dog", and torments Courage whenever he thinks he can get away with it (and even when he knows he can't).

-"I said it twice, and I'll say it again, the stuff on this page still shouldn't happen to a dog!"
+"I said it twice, and I'll say it again, the stuff on those pages still shouldn't happen to a dog!"

-Iris out (for real) and closes on Courage's nose
+Iris out (for real) that closes on Courage's nose